Skip to main content

 #Carry on with the code ...

-I utilise this 'trick' in a script at work that collects database, user and file system information from various servers and compares them for integrity purposes - it runs from cron automatically and sends out emails with the result of the integrity check.
-Without the expect portion I wouldn't be able to run this automatically and without human intervention.
+I use this trick in a script at work that pulls database, user, and file system information from various servers, then compares them for integrity checks.
+It runs from cron automatically and fires off emails with the results.
+Without expect, none of that would run unattended.